 Wilma uses photos on her phone during her consultations to make sure she and her customers are on the same page.
 She has a Pinterest board with examples of different looks arranged by hair color and technique.
 If the customer doesn’t arrive with photos, Wilma uses her own photos to nail down the look the customer’s wanting.
 She has a mix of her own work and other’s work in her photos, but increasingly, she has more of her own work.

 For new customer consultations, Wilma asks about the customer’s hair goals, lifestyle and willingness to maintain the look she wants.
-She discusses grow out period, frequency of visit and costs that will be necessary to keep up the desired look.
+She discusses grow out period, frequency of visit and the costs of keeping up the desired look.
 She asks what the customer likes about her current look and what she doesn’t like and she asks about current product usage and how she feels those products are working.
-Another thing she asks is “How does your hair feel to you?” because she knows the answer can guide her to the right products and a treatment that will make the customer’s hair feel more like she wants it to feel.
+Another thing she asks is “How does your hair feel?” because she knows the answer can guide her to the right products and a treatment that will make the customer’s hair feel more like she wants it to feel.

 During the service Wilma talks about what she’s doing with the customer’s hair, what shampoos, treatments and conditioners she’s using and what products she’s using as she styles the hair.
 She touches on products during the consultation and the shampoo, during styling and as the customer prepares to walk up front, because she knows that if the customer doesn’t use products she’s not going to get the same look at home and she’s not going to love her hair when she styles it herself.
 Wilma’s not “selling”.
 She’s educating the customer on how to get the same look at home that she leaves the salon with.